wtactics/arcmage/README.md

 * Arcmage.DAL : The database orm layer for use with Entity Framework Core
 * Arcmage.Seed : A database seeder to populate an empty database with some basic data (Sets, Factions, ...)
 * Arcmage.InputConvertor : A library to convert our card layout xml field to markdown or vise versa
-* Arcmage.Server.API : The Rest API for Authentication, Card Creation, Deck Creation, Card Searching, ...
+* Arcmage.Server.Api : The Rest API for Authentication, Card Creation, Deck Creation, Card Searching, ...
 * Arcmage.Web : Holds the angular webapp for card and deck creation, and the vue app for the online game

 Game folders
-* Arcmage.Game.API : The singalR hub backend for the browser to browser communication
+* Arcmage.Game.Api : The singalR hub backend for the browser to browser communication

 tools